 Can Anti-Inflammatory Drugs Battle Depression?

-A peer-reviewed study on the effects of anti-inflammatory drugs on depression, such as aspirin or Ibuprophen, was recently published in the British Medical Journal (BMJ).
-The title of the study is, ‘Efficacy and safety of anti-inflammatory agents for the treatment of major depressive disorder: A systematic review and meta-analysis of randomised, controlled trials’.
+A peer-reviewed study on the effects of anti-inflammatory drugs on depression, such as aspirin or Ibuprofen, was recently published in the British Medical Journal (BMJ).
+The title of the study is, ‘Efficacy and safety of anti-inflammatory agents for the treatment of major depressive disorder: A systematic review and meta-analysis of randomized, controlled trials’.
 As the title suggests, the role of using anti-inflammatory drugs to treat people suffering from major depression disorder (MDD) was analyzed for effectiveness.
-The anti-inflammatories included, non-steroidal anti-inflammatory drugs (NSAID) such as ibuprofen and aspirin, omega 3 fatty acids, cytokine inhibitors, steroids, statins, antibiotics, modafinil, and N-acetyl cysteine.
+The anti-inflammatories included non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and aspirin, omega-3 fatty acids, cytokine inhibitors, steroids, statins, antibiotics, modafinil, and N-acetyl cysteine.

 The Research